HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 ## Default themes

-Keycloak comes bundled with default themes in the server’s root themes directory.
-To simplify upgrading you should not edit the bundled themes directly.
-Instead create your own theme that extends one of the bundled themes.
+Keycloak comes bundled with default themes in the server root themes directory.
+To upgrade, do not edit the bundled themes directly.
+Instead, create your own theme that extends one of the bundled themes.

 ## Creating a theme